 This Ramadan, Children in Yemen Are Struggling to Survive

-The holy month of Ramadan will be particularly difficult this year for families in Yemen, home of the world's worst humanitarian crisis.
+The holy month of Ramadan will be particularly difficult this year for families in Yemen, home of one of the world's worst humanitarian crises.

-Six years of conflict, widespread economic collapse and now COVID-19 have pushed the country to the brink, leaving 80 percent of the population — including 12.4 million children — in need of humanitarian assistance.
+Eight years of conflict, economic meltdown and the COVID-19 pandemic have pushed the country to the brink.
+Basic services have collapsed, leaving more than 23.4 million people, including 12.9 million children, in need of humanitarian assistance.

-Nearly 2.3 mllion children under age 5 in Yemen are projected to suffer from acute malnutrition in 2021; 400,000 could die if they do not receive urgent treatment.
+An estimated 2.2 million children in Yemen are acutely malnourished, including nearly 540,000 children under 5 who are suffering from severe wasting, which can be fatal if left untreated.
 To protect Yemen's most vulnerable children, UNICEF health workers are on the ground, screening children for malnutrition and referring those in need to health centers, where they can receive the treatment they need to survive.

-Case manager Ali Al-Raymi, below, visits impoverished families in Sana'a, Yemen, helping malnourished children like 9-month-old Nour, who weighed only 11 pounds when he first met her.
+Case manager Ali Al-Raymi, below, visits impoverished families in Sana'a, Yemen, helping malnourished children like 9-month-old Nour, who weighed only 11 pounds when he first met her in 2022.

 "When Nour was born, she was weak and wasted, and her health kept worsening from day to day because of our poor living conditions," said her mother, Souad.
 Al-Raymi referred Nour to the Maeen Medical Complex for emergency treatment.